Posterior asymptotics of nonparametric location-scale mixtures for multivariate density estimation: Posterior convergence rates

 \section{Posterior convergence rates}

 In this section we discuss some relevant issues related to the derivation of posterior convergence rates for location-scale mixtures.
-The technical difficulties are not to be found in the sieve construction.
-Indeed, the choice of sieve $\F_n$ and partition sets $\F_{n,\bj,\bl}$ in the proof of Theorem 2 would adapt to any rate $\epsilon_n=n^{-\gamma}$ (up to logarithmic term) for $\gamma\in(0,1/2)$ determined by the prior concentration rate.
-This statement is made precise in the following proposition, whose proof is reported in the Appendix. \begin{proposition} Let $\tilde\epsilon_n=n^{-\gamma}(\log n)^{t_0}$ for some $\gamma\in(0,1/2)$ and $t_0\geq0$ and suppose that
+Under the prior conditions \eqref{eq:1}--\eqref{eq:4}, the sieve construction laid down in the proof of Theorem 2 would adapt to any rate $\epsilon_n=n^{-\gamma}$ (for any $\gamma\in(0,1/2)$ and up to a logarithmic term) determined by the prior concentration rate.
+This statement is made precise in the following proposition, whose proof is reported in the Appendix. \begin{proposition} Let $\tilde\epsilon_n=n^{-\gamma}(\log n)^{t}$ for some $\gamma\in(0,1/2)$ and $t\geq0$ and suppose that